Skip to content

 Prostamax is a short synthetic peptide developed in Russia by Vladimir Khavinson and collaborators at the St. Petersburg Institute of Bioregulation and Gerontology, positioned as a "prostate bioregulator" intended to support prostatic epithelium and stromal function in age-related benign prostatic hyperplasia (BPH), chronic prostatitis, and post-surgical prostate recovery.
 It is usually described in Khavinson-family publications as the tetrapeptide Lys-Glu-Asp-Pro (KEDP), sometimes rendered H-Lys-Glu-Asp-Pro-OH or K-E-D-P. Prostamax is the synthetic defined-sequence counterpart to Prostatilen (sometimes marketed as Vitaprost), a polypeptide extract prepared from bovine prostate tissue that has been used clinically in Russia since the 1980s and remains a registered pharmaceutical in the Russian Federation for BPH and chronic prostatitis.
 Prostamax sits alongside Pinealon, Thymogen, Vilon, Epitalon, Livagen, Bronchogen, Cardiogen, Cartalax, Chonluten, Ovagen, and Testagen within the Khavinson short-peptide bioregulator family.

 Outside Russia, Prostamax is not a registered pharmaceutical, not FDA- or EMA-reviewed, not listed in WADA categories, and does not appear in AUA, EAU, or NICE guidelines for BPH or chronic prostatitis management.
-The parent polypeptide extract (Prostatilen/Vitaprost) has a modestly larger evidence base than the synthetic tetrapeptide, with some Russian RCT-style trials reporting benefit in chronic pelvic pain syndrome and BPH symptom scores (Kuznetsov et al., 2014; Avdoshin et al., 2015).
-The synthetic Prostamax tetrapeptide evidence base is substantially smaller, comprising Khavinson-group in vitro work, small rodent experiments, and uncontrolled observational series (Khavinson et al., 2011; Anisimov et al., 2010).
+Critically, no PubMed-indexed clinical trial supports Prostamax's prostate or BPH claims.
+The evidence attributed to it in vendor and community write-ups traces to Russian-language reports that are not Western-indexed, not placebo-controlled, and not independently verifiable - earlier drafts of this page cited specific author-year studies as support, but on checking, those citations pointed to unrelated papers and have been removed.
+The parent polypeptide extract (Prostatilen/Vitaprost) has a modestly larger clinical footprint than the synthetic tetrapeptide, with Russian-language reports describing benefit in chronic pelvic pain syndrome and BPH symptom scores; those reports fall short of modern AUA/EAU evidence standards, and we cite no PubMed-indexed trial as support because none exists.
+The synthetic Prostamax tetrapeptide evidence base is smaller still: Khavinson-group in vitro work, small rodent experiments, and uncontrolled observational series, reported in Russian-language literature without independent replication.

 The central claim for Prostamax is the standard Khavinson short-peptide model applied to prostate tissue: passive membrane permeation into prostatic epithelial and stromal cells, nuclear import, and sequence-selective chromatin modulation producing preferential upregulation of prostatic homeostatic programmes while downregulating inflammatory and hyperproliferative patterns.
 The tissue-specific targeting claim - that KEDP selectively supports prostate rather than other reproductive or visceral tissue - is asserted within the Khavinson framework but not validated by modern biodistribution, structural biology, or prostate-specific transcriptomics.